folio-org/okapi/doc/guide.md

 without version.
 In the example above, we could have used `mod-users-bl`.
 In this case, the latest available module will be picked for `action` = `enable` and the installed module will be picked for `action` = `disable`.
-Okapi will always respond with the complete - resulting - module IDs.
+Okapi will always respond with the complete, resulting, module IDs.

 If a module is upgraded from an older version, the `from` property contains the old module ID.